XamarinUniversity/build2018-labs/lab1/README.md

 6. Run the app on at least one platform; notice the difference with the titles on each page.

 > On some platforms, you may notice that the `MainPage` title is being used as the "Back" text.
-Since that title is quite long, it can look akward, however we can fix that!
+Since that title is quite long, it can look awkward - however there's a cool trick in Xamarin.Forms that will let you address that.

 7. Open **MainPage.xaml** and locate the root `ContentPage` element.